udexon/Phoshell/README.md

 Shell is supposed to simplify things (what things?), but most programmers thought that shell is a huge mysterious beast like Bash which is beyond the reach of common mortals.
 Thanks to Unix GNU?

+Subconcious conditioning, like the little elephant in the circus.
+Trained not to escape, tied to a pole.
+When grown up, also not espcaping.

 - Perhaps the biggest mystery in the short history of computer programming?
   - Have `dc` and Forth programmers ever corssed path?